fieldtrip/website/faq/distcomp/distributed_qsub.md

 The **[qsubfeval](/reference/qsub/qsubfeval)** command creates a bunch of temporary files in your working directory.
 STDIN.oXXX is the standard output, i.e. the output that MATLAB normally prints in the command window.
 STDIN.eXXX is an error message file.
 For the job to complete successfully, this file should be empty.

-To pick up the results of the job, you type in matlab
+To pick up the results of the job, you type in MATLAB

     result = qsubget(jobid);

 The matrix with the results contains 100x100 random numbers, just as you would get when calling `rand(100)` on the MATLAB command line.

 Rather than specifying the function `'rand'` as a string, you can also specify it as a [function handle](https://www.mathworks.com/help/matlab/matlab_prog/creating-a-function-handle.html) with `@rand`.